Prasanna-Gupta/NextChapter/documentation/user-stories.md

 ---

-### User Story 15: Marking a Book as Read
+### User Story 15: Automatic Marking a Book as Read
 **Front of the card:**
-As a user, I want to mark a book as "Read" so that I can keep track of books I have completed.
+As a user, I want the system to automatically mark a book as "Read" when I finish reading.

 **Back of the card:**
-- A “Mark as Read” button must be visible on book details.
+- When the user reaches the last page of the book, its status is auto-updated to "Read" in Firestore.
-- Clicking updates the library status in Firestore.
+- The book immediately appears in the “Books Read” section of the profile.
-- Appears in the “Books Read” section of the profile.
+- The user can manually revert the status if marked incorrectly.
-- Status can be changed back if needed.
+- A confirmation toast/notification is shown to inform the user.

 ---

-### User Story 16: Marking a Book to Read in the Future
+### User Story 16: Adding a Book to Wishlist
 **Front of the card:**
-As a user, I want to add a book to my "To Read" list so that I can plan future reading.
+As a user, I want to add a book to my wishlist so that I can keep track of books I want to read in the future.

 **Back of the card:**
-- A “Save to To-Read List” button on the book detail page.
+- A “Add to Wishlist” button is available on the book detail page.
-- Clicking saves to the user’s Firestore library.
+- Clicking saves the book to the user’s “Wishlist/To-Read” list in Firestore.
-- Accessible from the user profile/dashboard.
+- The wishlist is accessible from the user’s profile/dashboard.
-- The user can remove or update the status anytime.
+- User can remove or move a book from wishlist to "Currently Reading" or "Read" anytime.

 ---